JesusdelCas99/aws-sam-nodejs-example/README.md

    sam local invoke HelloWorldFunction --event events/event.json --debug-port 9999

 2. Open the debug panel in VS Code, choose `Attach to SAM CLI`, and press `F5` to start debugging.

-### Deploying to AWS

-To deploy the application:

-1. Build the application:

-    ```bash
-    sam build

-2. Deploy to AWS using guided prompts:

-    ```bash
-    sam deploy --guided

 ### License